-Conversion of oil into Biodiesel and glycerin
+Conversion of oil into Biodiesel and

-Results regarding biodiesel and glycerin production, after trans esterification process of crude oil are given into table3.
-Higher quantity of Biodiesel was produced when transesterifiction was carried out by using methanol and sodium hydroxide, $10.5 \pm 1.2 \% / 100 \text{ ml}$ of crude oil.
-Where as $15.6 \pm 3.2 \%$ of glycerin was produced when 100 ml of crude oil was used for transesterifiction process.

-Pure glycerin / glycerol has various uses in food, pharmaceutical, medical and personal care industries as reported by different research workers [31,32].
+glycerinResults regarding biodiesel and glycerin production, after trans esterification process of crude oil are given into table3.
+Higher quantity of Biodiesel was produced when transesterfifction was carried out by using methanol and sodium hydroxide, $10.5 \pm 1.2\%$ / 100 ml of crude oil .
+Whereas $15.6 \pm 3.2\%$ of glycerin was produced when 100 ml of crude oil was used for transesterification process.
+Pure glycerin / glycerol has various uses in food, pharmaceutical, medical and personal Physical and chemical analysis of Biodiesel care industries as reported by different research workers (31,32).